 9. If we are careful observers, we can see our own weaknesses reappear in the lives of our children.
 Perhaps in nothing is this so evident as in the way differences and disagreements are handled.
 (66)

-Comment: I see this sentiment especially in relationship to my mother and myself… but, I am working on it!
+Comment: I see this sentiment especially in relation to my mother and myself… but, I am working on it, mom!

 10. Our own attitude, our state of mind, as it were, is largely a function of the attitudes of those around us.
 Similarly, the attitudes of those we live and work around are largely a function of our own attitude.
 The implication of that last sentence is profound and far-reaching.
 (78)